a2stuff/a2d/docs/Selector_List_Format.md

 ## Entries List

-Offset +002.
+File offset +$0002.
 There are always 24 entries.
 Each entry is 16 bytes.

 The first 8 entries are for the primary list, regardless of NumPrimaryListEntries.